Hello! I am about halfway done with 3 new from-scratch noisemakers. Just as a sample, here is the confusing front panel for the HANd SOLO:

 [click for larger]

 I noticed that I already had a few 4017s so I wanted to finally have a go at making a sequencer.
 The only downside was that I accidentally ordered SMD 4017s (a mistake I used to make often) instead of DIP.
 So to get around it, I crafted the little monster pictured above.
+Once that was done, I used the counter to sequence 9v charges into pots which lead to my orcasynth.
+It actually worked!
+Here is a clip of the voltage sequencer in action:

 I am expecting the parts for the actual step switches and everything in the next few days.
 So stay tuned for prototype A!